oikz/AVC_Project/README.md

 ## Windows (Can cause issues/not fully tested)
 * Method is not fully tested as working so may cause some issues that require troubleshooting (i.e. may require adding MinGW to system PATH)
 * Download SFML
-* Install MinGW compiler that matches SFML (i.e. Download 64-bit 7.3.0 MinGW for 64-bit SFML)
+* Install MinGW compiler that matches SFML (i.e. Download 64-bit 7.3.0 MinGW for 64-bit SFML) Versions must match!
-* Relevant MinGW download links available on SFML download page
+* Relevant MinGW download links available on SFML download page (in the red banner above the SFML downloads)
 * Clone repository/download repository as ZIP
+* Edit makefile as required to point towards your SFML install folder
 * Compile and build with makefiles with mingw32-make for AVC_server and AVC_robot
 * Run server.exe
 * Run robot.exe

 ## Mac
 * Install Homebrew
-* Run ```Brew install sfml```
+* Run ```Brew install sfml``` inside a terminal
 * Clone repository/Download repository as ZIP
+* Edit makefile as required to point towards your SFML install folder
 * Compile and build both AVC_server and AVC_robot using provided makefiles with ```make```
 * Run server
 * Run robot